awesome-soft/awesome-ubuntu/README.md

 * [Writer Pro](https://ia.net/writer) - iA Writer creates a clean, simple and distraction-free writing environment for when you really need to focus on your words.

 ## Security
-* [1Password](https://1password.com/) - A password manager, digital vault, form filler and secure digital wallet.
+* [Encryptr](https://spideroak.com/encryptr/) - Encryptr is a zero-knowledge, cloud-based e-wallet / password manager powered by Crypton.
+* [Pass](https://www.passwordstore.org/) - The standard Unix password manager.

 ## Proxy & VPN
 * [ShadowsocksX](http://shadowsocks.org/) - Secure socks5 proxy, designed to protect your internet traffic.